Be warned, this is going to be a long article. Nonetheless if you’re interested in battery technology or have a BMW i3, you’ll like reading it.

 See why TMS is important?

-In my opinion, the BMW i3 has the best EV battery, mostly because of its cells, but not only:
+In my opinion, the BMW i3 (94 Ah version) has the best EV battery, mostly because of its cells, but not only:

 - Cells disposition is what it should always be.
 Side by side, for better heat dissipation.
 Having cells on top of each other is not a good idea, the top cells will get hot and degrade faster.

-- TMS (Thermal Management System) for keeping the battery at recommended temperature is very important.
+- Good TMS (Thermal Management System) that uses liquid cooling for keeping the battery at recommended temperature is very important.

-Summing up, the BMW i3 has a great battery that will outlast the rest of the car.
-Furthermore, if we want to have sustainable electric cars we need to care about their batteries, otherwise they’ll have as much planned obsolescence built into them as ICE (Internal Combustion Engine) cars.
-Anything less than 200.000 km before reaching the EOL isn’t acceptable from an environmental point of view, and this is why TMS – among other things – are important.
+Summing up, the BMW i3 (94 Ah version) has a great battery that will outlast the rest of the car.
+It’s very important to acknowledge that if we want to have sustainable electric cars we need to care about their batteries, otherwise they’ll have as much planned obsolescence built into them as ICE (Internal Combustion Engine) cars.
+Anything less than 200.000 km before reaching the EOL isn’t acceptable from an environmental point of view, and this is why a good TMS – among other things – is crucial.